here’s been an awakening. Have you felt it?

 For more info about Bloodline, visit our Official Book Profile where you can find additional staff comments, user reviews, and affiliate links to order the book directly and help Youtini out in the process.

-For more info about Ahsoka, visit our Official Book Profile where you can find additional staff comments, user reviews, and affiliate links to order the book directly and help Youtini out in the process.
+For more info about Rebel Rising, visit our Official Book Profile where you can find additional staff comments, user reviews, and affiliate links to order the book directly and help Youtini out in the process.

 As much as we’d like to think these picks are the final word on Canon books, the truth is we have a virtually endless supply of Canon material coming our way.
 This guide, however, will remain your definitive resource for the best Canon novels the EU has to offer, so check back here for updates as more books release.
 In the meantime, head over to our Release Schedule to see what’s coming down the pipeline.

-Now that you’re a Canon expert, be sure to check out our other reading guides.
+Now that you’re a Canon expert, be sure to check out our other reading guides and our Youtube channel!
 Then head over to our Discord to hang out with the friendliest Star Wars community in the galaxy and let us know what you’re reading!